rlisle/Patriot/Photon/IoTlib/README.md

 activity, but wouldn't it be better if the system could learn to include the new light in the "outside" activity.
-For example, if I set the outside activity, and then always turn on the new light, couldn't the system figurout out that I want the new light turned on also when I set "outside"?
+For example, if I set the outside activity, and then always turn on the new light, couldn't the system figure out that I want the new light turned on also when I set "outside"?

 So that's the dream, and it will remain to be seen whether we can figure out how to do this.
 In the mean time, it's important to create activities with